See our Carrying Concealed Weapons policy summary for a comprehensive discussion of this issue.

 Duration & Renewal

-Once issued, a Texas license to carry a concealed handgun expires “on the first birthday of the license holder occurring after the fourth anniversary of the date of issuance.”
+Once issued, a Texas handgun license expires “on the first birthday of the license holder occurring after the fourth anniversary of the date of issuance.”
+A renewed license expires on the license holder’s birthday, five years after the date of the expiration of the previous license.

 To renew a license, a license holder must: